FormulatedAutomation/rpaframework-search-and-store/README.md

 environment in a local directory named "venv".
 Running against that virtual environment will work when doing `source venv/bin/activate` moving forward.

-# Diving into the code
+## Diving into the code

-Let's go section by section, at the outset we have a settings block which includes a short description of the automation and it's imports.
+Let's go section by section.
+At the outset we have a settings block which includes a short description of the automation and what it imports.
+[Docs](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#id587)
 ```
 *** Settings ***
 Documentation   Searches the Secretary of State UCC database